ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 - : int list list = [[1; 2]; [3]; [4; 5; 6]]
 ```

-The example above read the following way:
+The examples above read the following way:
 1. The empty list, nil
 1. A list containing the numbers 1, 2, and 3
 1. A list containing the Booleans `false`, `true`, and `false`.
 Repetitions are allowed.